How To Use Microsoft Defender For Office 365

 How Does Microsoft 365 Defender Work?

-Essentially, Defender for Office 365 targets malicious threats that can occur through the email and use of Microsoft 365.
+Essentially, Defender for Office 365 targets malicious threats that can occur through email and the use of Microsoft 365.

 The security service is connected to a Microsoft database that analyzes an enterprise's endpoints and correspondence and evaluates the likelihood of a text, file, or link being a potential malware.